 Finally, we round up this series with unmissable tips on how to take pain scenes from good, to great.
 Authenticity is key, and of course, showing and not telling.
 Don’t miss these final tips to help you write tense, engaging fiction!

-We hope this series on pain helps you level up your stories.
+We hope this mother lode of pain posts helps you level up your stories.

 Pain is an Emotion Amplifier, and a powerful one at that, so putting in extra effort to showcase it well is worth the time.